Consensys/truffle-solidity-loader/README.md

   - `migrations_directory`: The path to a directory containing your Truffle migrations
   - `network`: A network name to use
   - `network_id`: A network id to use
+  - `contracts_build_directory`: Where do you want the created json file to exist?

 ## Contributing